vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 ### Message Oriented Middleware

-All of the Message Oriented Middleware (MOM) supporting publish and subscribe model like JMS and Hazelcast can be used to cluster multiple react applications by using `ClusteredServer`.
+All of the Message Oriented Middleware (MOM) supporting publish and subscribe model like JMS and Hazelcast can be used to cluster multiple vibe applications by using `ClusteredServer`.

 `ClusteredServer` intercepts a call to `all`, `byId` and `byTag`, converts the call into a message and pass the message to actions added via `publishAction(Action<Map<String,Object>> action)` which is supposed to publish message to all nodes including the one issued in cluster with the message.
 If one of node receives a message, it should pass the message to `messageAction()` in `ClusteredServer`.